Email To A Friend

 Gluten Sensitivity

-This recipe is NOT safe for those who are sensitive to gluten.
+This recipe is safe for those who are sensitive to gluten.
+Use a commercial gluten-free pizza crust or make your own gluten-free pizza crust with this recipe.

-"You better cut the pizza in four pieces because I’m not hungry enough to eat six."
+"You better cut the pizza in four pieces because I'm not hungry enough to eat six." -Yogi Berra, Philosopher and baseball player

-Servings = 2 | Serving size =1 individual pizza
+Servings: 2 | Serving size: 1 individual pizza

 This recipe also requires making Whole Wheat Pizza Dough and Roasted Garlic

-Preheat the oven to 375°F.
+Place a large skillet in the oven and preheat to 375°F.

-Place a large skillet in the oven and after it is hot spray lightly with oil.
-Add the eggplant and onion to the pan and return the pan to the oven.
-Roast the veggies for about 20 minutes.
+Roast the veggies for about 30 minutes.
 Remove the pan from the oven about every 7 minutes and toss the veggies.
-Spray lightly with oil if needed.

 Preheat the oven to 500°F.